saferpay/sndbx/texts/recurring.md

 By using the [Payment Page](https://saferpay.github.io/sndbx/Integration_PP.html) or [transaction Interface](https://saferpay.github.io/sndbx/Integration_trx.html), it is possible to do an initial transaction, to validate the card (e.g. through 3D Secure), similar to the referenced transaction-process above!
 The initial payment, unlike with a referenced authorization, can then be discarded, once the alias has been obtained, using [Transaction Cancel](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Cancel).
 This way the card holder doesn't get charged for the dummy-amount!

 <div class="warning">
       <p><strong>Important:</strong> Amount values that undercut a certain value, can cause problems during the 3D Secure-process, thus we recommend a value of 500 (5,00 €).
 As mentioned above, this transaction can be discarded.
-It is only used, to prevend the mentioned issues with 3D Secure!</p>
+It is only, to prevend the mentioned issues with 3D Secure!</p>
 </div>

 ### 2. Recurring Transaction